Samsung Galaxy Tab 3 vs Microsoft Surface Pro 64GB

 Adobe Flash with video and sound is supported in the device's browser.

-Significantly more microphone(s)
+Substantially more microphone(s)

 1 more microphone(s).
 More microphones result in better sound quality and enable the device to filter out background noise.